bparanj/crystal/computer/electronics/design/thyristor.md

 3. Historical context: The term was coined in the late 1950s by engineers at General Electric.
 They were working on developing what was initially called a "solid-state thyratron."
 The thyratron was a gas-filled tube used for switching electricity.
 The solid-state version (the thyristor) was seen as its semiconductor equivalent.

-The name cleverly encapsulates both the device's function (as a controllable "door" for current) and its place in the evolution of electronic components (as a solid-state version of the thyratron).
+The name encapsulates both the device's function (as a controllable "door" for current) and its place in the evolution of electronic components (as a solid-state version of the thyratron).

- history of the thyristor or how its naming compares to other electronic components?
+History of the thyristor or how its naming compares to other electronic components?